Strong Bearings Community Bike Shed – Brisbane

-The Turnstyle community includes many cyclists and our volunteer-run community bike shed has been part of the Turnstyle space for many years.
-For bike shed opening hours, check our Calendar.
+Our community includes many cyclists and our volunteer-run community bike workshop has been part of the Turnstyle space for many years.

 The bike shed is run by volunteers and donations, and the volunteers have other commitments both before and after the advertised hours.
 Only come to use the bike shed during the advertised opening hours.
 Please bring a $2 donation every time you use the shed, plus a donation of an amount you think is reasonable if you are taking any parts or a whole bike.
 We use your donations to pay for grease, oil, degreaser, hand cleaner, patches, broken and new tools, etc.